rstrahan/aws-lambda-vertica-loader/README.md

 You can then review each log stream, and see events where your function simply buffered a file, or where it performed a load.

-## Extending and Building New Features
-We're excited to offer this AWS Lambda function under the Amazon Software License.
-The GitHub repository does not include all the dependencies for Node.js, so in order to build and run locally please install the following modules with npm install:

-* Node Postgres - Native Postgres Driver for Javascript (https://github.com/brianc/node-postgres & `npm install pg`)
-* Async - Higher-order functions and common patterns for asynchronous code (https://www.npmjs.com/package/async & `npm install async`)
-* Node UUID - Rigorous implementation of RFC4122 (v1 and v4) UUIDs (https://www.npmjs.com/package/node-uuid & `npm install node-uuid`)

 # Configuration Reference